-Proposals should prioritise travel by public transport, cycling, and walking and incorporate inclusive infrastructure which provides connections to and of exist the development.
-This should focus on making the most efficient use ting highway, including where appropriate reallocation of space to sustainable modes. and ze Provision will also be required to support the increased uptake of electric and zero emissions vehicles, in accordance with the Parking Guidelines (see Policy CO2). opment proposals will be expected to include a proportionate package sures that will: minimise the number of trips (all modes) that users of the development need to make, reduce car reliance and enable users to choose active and sustainable travel modes; and maximise opportunities for cycling and walking to, from and within the development, in ways that provide safe, inclusive, attractive, direct, coherent and comfortable travel, and in which cycling and walking become the most convenient way of getting around the development; and minimise and mitigate the impact of the development on the transport network, especially on routes into the City Centre and on the Inner Ring Road, and on the Strategic Road Network, its junctions and routes feeding main junctions onto the M1 motorway; and maximise access to and use of public transport to the development through a variety of measures and enable at least minimum service frequency standards to be achieved; and e) support implementation of the Clean Air Zone.
-Signific Travel cant trip generating developments (as set out in Table 3) will require a Plan.
+Proposals should prioritise travel by public transport, cycling, and walking and incorporate inclusive infrastructure which provides connections to and within the development.
+This should focus on making the most efficient use of existing highway, including where appropriate reallocation of space to more sustainable modes.

+Provision will also be required to support the increased uptake of electric and zero emissions vehicles, in accordance with the Parking Guidelines (see Policy CO2).

+Development proposals will be expected to include a proportionate package of measures that will:

+- a) minimise the number of trips (all modes) that users of the development need to make, reduce car reliance and enable users to choose active and sustainable travel modes; and - b) maximise opportunities for cycling and walking to, from and within the development, in ways that provide safe, inclusive, attractive, direct, coherent and comfortable travel, and in which cycling and walking become the most convenient way of getting around the development; and - c) minimise and mitigate the impact of the development on the transport network, especially on routes into the City Centre and on the Inner Ring Road, and on the Strategic Road Network, its junctions and routes feeding main junctions onto the M1 motorway; and - d) maximise access to and use of public transport to the development through a variety of measures and enable at least minimum service frequency standards to be achieved; and e) support implementation of the Clean Air Zone.

+Significant trip generating developments (as set out in Table 3) will require a Travel Plan.